 Conclusion: Do They Live Up to the Hype?

-When you compare the price of standard lowering springs from brands like Eibach, H&R, Hypercoil, Vogtland, Tanabe, Tein, and the like, you’ll notice that Swift Springs are more expensive compared to those.
+When you compare the price of standard lowering springs from brands like Eibach, H&R, Hypercoil, Vogtland, Tanabe, Tein, and the like, you’ll notice that Swift Springs are more expensive compared.

 Considering all that, along with all the positive reviews and clever marketing, it’s not uncommon for many of us to not question the hype or wonder if these springs are too good to be true.

-One thing is for sure, Swift Springs’ parent company does have some of the best manufacturing processes in the industry, and their testing process is off the charts.
+One thing is for sure, Swift Springs’ parent company has some of the best manufacturing processes in the industry, and their testing process is off the charts.

 That said, springs are a stress-bearing component, and they’re not exactly bullet proof, no matter how they’re made.
 They will require a replacement at some point, but not nearly as soon as some other springs do.